Bandwidth/bandwidth.github.io/campaigns/csp/guides/bandwidth10dlcBrandCspUiGuide.md

 <img src="../../../images/register-my-brand.png" style="max-width:95%"><br/>

 The first section is where you will enter your brand details.
-Once all you enter all the required information, you can hit next to go to the Brand Contact Details section.<br/>
+Once you enter all the required information, you can hit next to go to the Brand Contact Details section.<br/>

 ### Direct Customer
 If you are a direct customer and will not be managing brands and campaigns for other companies, you can select the Direct Customer option and submit the form to register your brand.